7 Proven Ways to Recover Deleted Files from External Hard Drive

 If your external hard drive is not recognized, the first thing is to make it available on your PC or Windows Explorer.
 The following are some useful methods you can try:

 - Check the connection and cables.
-If connection is loose, reconnect it.
+If the connection is loose, reconnect it.
 If the cable looks worn, replace it.
 Also, you can try a different cable.

-- Try different USB port or computer.
+- Try a different USB port or computer.

 - Keep your external disk out of direct sunlight and not subject to extreme temperature or moisture.